 Daniel Grotta has been a freelancer his entire career, and has never been on staff anywhere.
 This has given him the personal creative control that has allowed him to make a rather good living writing about what fascinates him, work with the people he most admires and devote whatever energy and time is required to write a great story.
-It has also translated into a very varied and interesting career, which has included being a war correspondant, photojournalist, author, investigative journalist, book and music critic, features writer, columnist and technology reviewer.
+It has also translated into a very varied and interesting career, which has included being a war correspondant, photojournalist, author, investigative journalist, book and music critic, features writer, columnist, technology reviewer and publisher.

 Daniel has authored well over 1,500 stories for prominent magazines and newspapers, such as "Islands," "Philadelphia Inquirer," "Reader’s Digest," the London "Sunday Times Magazine," "American Heritage," "Parade," "Saturday Review," "PC Magazine," "Philadelphia Magazine," "Lear’s Magazine," "Harper's Magazine," and many others.